LukeHenry04/cse15l-lab-reports/Week1_Lab_Report.md

 ![Screenshot of VS Code Terminal](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/VS_CodeTerminal.png)

 ## Remotely Connecting
 In order to remotely connect on Windows, you will need to install git.
-If you do not have Windows, you do not need to intall git or open a git bash terminal.
+If you do not have Windows, you do not need to install git or open a git bash terminal.
 Mac and Linux users can skip this step.

 You can download [**Git for Windows** here](https://gitforwindows.org/), then run the installer.